SrisuryaSaketKaruturi/CGPA_calculator_using_cpp/README.md

     cin>>semester_num;

-2. Input and Storing number of subjects,subject name,grade and credit hours for each semster in a 2-D array.
+3. Input and Storing number of subjects,subject name,grade and credit hours for each semster in a 2-D array.Calculation of the Semester GPA

        for(int i=0;i<semester_num;i++)
        {